spiceai/docs/spiceaidocs/docs/components/secret-stores/index.md

     name: env
 ```

-## Define secret stores

-Define secret stores in the `secrets` section of the configuration file.
-The `from` field specifies the secret store type, and the `name` field specifies the name of the secret store to be referenced in the parameters.
-Some secret store types support adding a `:` to the end of the field, as an additional selector.
-For example, `from: kubernetes:my_secret` would select the `my_secret` secret in the Kubernetes secret store, and look for keys within that Kubernetes secret only.
+## Configured Secret Stores

+Secret Stores can be configured using the `secrets` section of the `spicepod.yml` file.

+The Secret Store type and name are specified using the `from` and `name` fields.
+The `name` can be referenced by other components, like datasets or models.
+Some Secret Stores support adding a selector delimited by a colon (`:`), For example, when using the Kubernetes Secret Store, `from: kubernetes:my_secret` selects and enables the `my_secret` secret only to be referenced.

-Additional parameters can also be specified in the `params` field.
-The parameters are specific to the secret store type.
+Additional parameters may be specified in the `params` field, which are typically specific to the secret store type.

 Example:
 ```yaml